DEMIST: A deep-learning-based task-specific denoising approach for myocardial perfusion SPECT: Introduction

 In recent years, deep learning (DL)-based image-denoising methods have shown promise in predicting normal-dose images from low-dose images for MPI SPECT \cite{ramon2018initial,aghakhan2022deep,sun2022pix2pix,sun2022deep}.
 Typically, these approaches are trained by minimizing a loss function based on image fidelity, such as pixel-wise mean squared error (MSE) between the actual normal-dose image and low-dose image.
 These methods have usually been evaluated with fidelity-based metrics such as root mean squared error (RMSE) and structural similarity index metric (SSIM), where the results have indicated that the methods provide improved performance compared to low-dose images.
 However, it is well recognized that for clinical translation, DL-based denoising methods need to be evaluated on performance in clinically relevant tasks \cite{barrett1990objective,jha2021objective,barrett2013foundations,pretorius2023observer}.
 At an early stage of translation, model observers provide a mechanism to perform such evaluation \cite{krupinski2021important}.
 However, of the various DL-based denoising methods proposed for MPI SPECT, those that have been evaluated on the clinical task of detecting perfusion defects have not shown improved performance \cite{yu2023ai,pretorius2023observer}.
 Recent studies in other imaging modalities have also yielded similar findings \cite{li2021assessing,prabhat2021deep}.
 While it is well recognized that any image-processing method cannot improve the performance of ideal observers due to data-processing inequality \cite{barrett2013foundations}, for sub-optimal observers such as human observers, improving detection performance may be possible.
 Further, the detection task on MPI-SPECT images is clinically performed by human observers.
-Thus, in this manuscript, we investigate the development of denoising methods that explicitly demonstrate improved performance on the task of detecting perfusion defects in MPI-SPECT images with human observers.
+Thus, in this manuscript, we investigate the development of denoising methods that explicitly demonstrate improved performance on the task of detecting perfusion defects in MPI-SPECT images with human observers{an anthropomorphic model observer that has been shown to emulate human observer performance on this task \cite{sankaran2002optimum,wollenweber1999comparison}}.